zartbot/draft-quic-sr/draft-zartbot-sr-udp.md

 # Introduction

 Many UDP based transport protocol(eg, IPSec/DTLS/QUIC) could provide a secure transportation layer to handle overlay traffic.
+How ever it does not flexible for source based path enforcement.

-This document defines a new Segment Routing Header in UDP payload to enable segment routing over UDP(SRoU).
+This document defines a new Segment Routing Header in UDP payload to enable segment routing over UDP(SRoU) for IPSec/DTLS/QUIC or other UDP based traffic.

 Segment Routing over UDP(SRoU) interworking with QUIC could provide a generic programmable and secure transport layer for next generation applications.